 Clearing and grading associated with the Project will significantly permanently alter 100-Foot buffer zone Bylaw resource area.
 The 100-foot buffer zone (or Bordering Land) on the Site is presumed to protect the important functions and values of the wetland resource areas.
 According to the Bylaw Regulations, scientific research and the Commission's own experience in reviewing a wide variety of projects, clearly demonstrates that alteration and construction activities within Bordering Lands (i.e., 100 foot buffer zone) consistently results in destructive and cumulative impacts on wetland resource areas.
 Bordering Land plays a significant role in wildlife habitat protection.
-Many studies document that amphibians, reptiles, birds, and mammals regularly use upland buffer zones for nesting, feeding, over-wintering and reproducing4.
-Removing the natural features of the 100-foot buffer zone, as currently proposed, will remove wildlife cover resulting in a permanent adverse impact to wildlife habitat interest of the Buffer Zone, presuming that a 25-foot vegetated buffer is the minimum buffer necessary to protect the important functions and values of the resource areas.
+Many studies document that amphibians, reptiles, birds, and mammals regularly use upland buffer zones for nesting, feeding, over-wintering and reproducing.3 Removing the natural features of the 100-foot buffer zone, as currently proposed, will remove wildlife cover resulting in a permanent adverse impact to wildlife escape and migration pathways, nesting, and forage.
+The Bylaw Regulations protect the wildlife habitat interest of the Buffer Zone, presuming that a 25-foot vegetated buffer is the minimum buffer necessary to protect the important functions and values of the resource areas.

-HSH: This NOI is not subject to the interests of the Bylaw and the Bylaw Regulations are non- scope.
+HSH: This NOI is not subject to the interests of the Bylaw and the Bylaw Regulations are nonscope.
 The Project, as designed and throughout its extent complies with applicable provisions at 310 CMR 10.53(1).
 The Project further complies with the Department's Stormwater Management Standards within and beyond the extent of the buffer zone and is therefore compliant with applicable performance standards conferred to the various applicable resource areas extant on the site.